0-Tikaro/simulation-protocol/README.md

 <br><br>

 #### MINI-CTM
 These are smaller maps, featuring just 3 objectives.
-Most were made for the Strawberry Jam events.
+They provide a nice small challenge for just a couple of hours - just enough for a small weekend entertainment.
+Most were made for the [Strawberry Jam](https://www.minecraftforum.net/forums/mapping-and-modding-java-edition/maps/maps-discussion/2311800) events.

 ---

 ## [LIGEBIED][link_ligebied]
 ![Ligebied](https://i.imgur.com/lbHV9oz.png)

-<i>An old chapel stands alone, looking over the distant sea.
+_An old chapel stands alone, looking over the distant sea.
 It is said that long ago, the secret of fabled golden oaks was kept there.
-Perhaps it is what you seek?</i>
+Perhaps it is what you seek?_

-This map was a small experiment with some of the concepts later used in Entropy.
-It is not a coincidence that this map is set in the same universe as SP03 and expands some details of its lore.
+This map was a small experiment with some of the concepts later used in Entropy, mainly the custom resource pack integration.
+It is not a coincidence that this map is set in the same universe as SP03 and exands one of its lore subjects - the "fabled golden oaks".

 3 objectives |
 Made for **Minecraft 1.10** |